Hristo-Nikodimov-Nenkov/MERN-ES6-template/README.md

 ##### Setup client build path
 After you create fresh copy of the client application you must add .env file in /client with
 ###### BUILD_PATH='../public'
-this will change the client build path to /public.

-###### You also need to remove ".env" from /.gitignore
-.env is ignored by default\
-If the .env file is missing in the repository on build the client application will be built in /client/build.
+This will change the client build path to /public and when you run <b>npm run build</b> in the client directory the built client application will be placed automatically in the /public folder.

-You don't need .gitignore file in the client, so you can remove it if you wish.\
-Setting BUILD_PATH in GitHub Secrets or Environments does NOT work.

 ## Adding models to back-end.
 The /models folder has 4 sub-folders\